bgunson/onboardpi/README.md

 ```
 To run the image:
 ```
-docker run -d -p 8080:8080 -p 60000:60000 -v /etc/obpi:/etc/obpi -v /dev:/dev --name OBPI bgunson/onboardpi:latest
+docker run -d --network host -v /etc/obpi:/etc/obpi -v /dev:/dev --name OBPI bgunson/onboardpi:latest
 ```
-- `-p 8080:8080` makes the main web server accessble on the Pi's port 8080.
-To use any other port do `80:8080` for example but do not change the container port from 8080 unless you set enviroment variable `PORT`.
-- `-p 60000:60000` is the port mapping for the OBD server, DO NOT alter this option.
 - `-v /etc/obpi:/etc/obpi` mounts the location for the databse and settings, thus all data will be on the Pi @ `/etc/obpi` locally.
     - You may also use a regular docker volume if desired.
 - `-v /dev:/dev` makes the serial port for (OBD adapter) accessble within the container, DO NOT remove or alter.
+- IF you want to use a ort other than `8080` you must use the docker bridge network.
+To do this remove `--network host` from the options and replace it with `-p PORT:8080 -p 60000:60000` where `PORT` ia your desired host port and `60000` is the mapping for the OBD server.
+Note when using the bridge network in place of the host, the IP and MAC addresses on the data stream will be of the container as seen [here](https://github.com/bgunson/onboardpi/blob/main/_img/screenshots/sys_stream_bridge.PNG).

 #### From the Source